+CPUC staff recognize the need for a unique approach with offshore wind at both the North Coast and Central Coast locations.
 The working group mapped the 3,100 MW of Morro Bay offshore wind in both the 2033 and 2035 base case portfolios interconnecting to the existing Diablo Canyon 500 kV substation, following guidance from CAISO staff.
 CPUC staff request CAISO consider this mapping arrangement and the potential to connect some or all of the Morro Bay offshore wind to a proposed new 500 kV Morro Bay substation as identified in the 21-22 TPP offshore wind sensitivity portfolio results.

 The base case portfolio has 161 MW of Humboldt offshore wind in 2033 and 1,607 MW in 2035.
 In alignment with the commercial interest currently in the CAISO's interconnection queue, the Working Group mapped the 161 MW as interconnecting with off-peak deliverability at the existing 115 kV Humboldt substation.
 The remaining 1,446 MW are mapped to a proposed new 500 kV Humboldt substation in the 2035 mapping results that requires new transmission to interconnect to the CAISO system.
 Though the RESOLVE model had to utilize one of the three North Coast upgrades identified in the 21-22 TPP offshore wind sensitivity results in its modeling of offshore, CPUC staff are not recommending that specific transmission option or any transmission option.
 Not identifying a specific upgrade enables the CAISO to continue to study the various transmission alternatives for interconnecting Humboldt offshore wind and incorporate results from the 22-23 TPP sensitivity, which has a similar amount of offshore wind, and the concurrent 23-24 TPP offshore wind sensitivity portfolio, which has 3,000 MW of Humboldt and 5,000 MW of additional North Coast offshore wind.
-CAISO staff can consider all base case Humboldt offshore wind resources mapped to a single substation to avoid significant upgrades to the existing 115 kV system solely for the small amount of offshore wind mapped.
+CAISO staff can consider all resources mapped to a single substation to avoid significant upgrades to the existing 115 kV system solely for the small amount of offshore wind mapped.